 The Gift of Communication event in Washington, D.C., on Sunday, 11 June 2017, 1–4:30 p.m., is in its seventh year.
-This pre-conference workshop is offered at the World Conference under the umbrella of the IABC Foundation.
+This pre-conference session is offered at the World Conference under the umbrella of the IABC Foundation.
 Participating communication professionals are invited to provide pro bono advice and counsel to help local charitable organizations to address their most pressing communication challenges.

 Give your expertise to support the D.C.
 Metro area